gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 ### Bacterial genome annotation using BASys

 An assembled genome isn't very valuable to us without a set of gene annotations, though.
-To identify the gene positions in your assembly, we can use the BASys webserver.
-In short, BASys uses Glimmer to predict genes.
-Glimmer utilizes Hidden Markov Models (HMMs) for microbial genes to predict their position in a query genome.
+To identify where the genes are in your assembly, we can use the BASys webserver.
+In short, BASys uses Glimmer to predict genes; Glimmer utilizes Hidden Markov Models (HMMs) for microbial genes to predict their position in a query genome.
 When your assembly finishes, download the scaffolds.fasta file and start an annotation run on the BASys server using default settings.

 # Homework (due XX)